jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 All exchanges take commissions on buy sell exchange.
 cryptocompare.com coinbase 4/5 binance 4.8/5.
 Quadriga (exits BTC to $CDN are very difficult exchange or banks fault?).
-Low trade volume (ex in Canada) lead to higher spreads (wider gaps in bid vs ask).
+Low trade volume (for example in Canada) lead to higher spreads (wider gaps in bid vs ask).